dirkroorda/laf-fabric/docs/texts/about-laf-fabric.rst

 and contains an example workflow to create such packages, this process has not been honed by practice yet.

-We are working on concrete tasks with real data as of January 2014.
+We are working on concrete notebooks with real data as of January 2014.

 Visualization
 -------------